This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Rinse pork roast under cold running water.
-In a large oven bag or airtight container, combine apple cider, water, Worcestershire sauce, brown sugar, and salt.
+In a large oven bag or airtight container, combine 4 cups apple cider, 2 cups water, 1/4 cup Worcestershire sauce, 1/4 cup packed brown sugar, and 1/4 cup kosher salt.
 Mix until sugar and salt have dissolved.
-Add the pork roast, cover or seal, and refrigerate (overnight is best).
+Add the 1 6-10 pound pork shoulder or pork butt roast, cover or seal, and refrigerate (overnight is best).

 Cooking directions:

 • Rest: Wrap tightly in aluminum foil.
-Allow it to rest for at least 20 minutes up to a full hour.
+Allow it to rest for at least 20 minutes (minimum) up to a full hour (recommended).
 This will ensure the meat will easily shred.

 • Shred: After the rest period, transfer the roast to a cutting board and pour any of the residual cooking juices that accumulated in the foil to a measuring cup.
 When the meat is cool enough to handle, separate the tender meat from the bone and fat (discard the bone and fat).